 When this happens, the defending stack is eliminated entirely and the moving stack pays a cost of 1 MP at once.
 If it has sufficient MP to continue moving, then this is possible and it can move further.
 If not, movement ceases immediately.

-Note that when doing an overrun, the shape of the mouse cursor will change, the region color will turn yellow and a specific animation will be shown.
+Note that when doing an overrun, the shape of the mouse cursor will change and show a specific animation.